napptive-actions/catalog-push-action/README.md

 # CATALOG-PUSH-ACTION

-This repo contains a github action that allows to upload an application into Napptive catalog.
+This repo contains a github action that allows to upload an application into the Napptive catalog.

 ## What is Napptive Catalog

-Napptive catalog is a catalog of applications ready to be deployed.
+Napptive catalog contains a collection of applications ready to be deployed.
 The applications in the catalog are available to all users of the platform.

 ## References